Scottie Scheffler arrested in alleged assault on police officer outside PGA Championship, then returns to ‘play some golf’ - KESQ

 “As it relates to the incident involving Scottie Scheffler, we are fully cooperating as local authorities review what took place.
 While the legal process plays out, questions should be directed to Scheffler’s attorney or local authorities.”

-In separate statements, both Louisville Mayor Craig Greenberg and Kentucky Gov. Andy Beshear offered condolences to the victim’s family and described the ensuing incident with Scheffler and police as “unfortunate.”
+In separate statements, both the Louisville mayor and Kentucky Gov. Andy Beshear offered condolences to the victim’s family and described the ensuing incident with Scheffler and police as “unfortunate.”

 The man’s death “truly puts everything in perspective,” Scheffler said in his statement.